 \subsection{Requirements for quantum-enhanced atomic clocks}

 To achieve the best performance, state-of-the-art clocks maximize the available interrogation time.
-In this mode of operation, the phase drift between the local oscillator and the atomic states can grow to a fraction of $\pi$ radians (due to limited local oscillator coherence time).
+In this mode of operation, the phase drift between the LO and the atomic states can grow to a value of order 1 rad (due to finite LO coherence time).
 Thus, at first sight, the use of entanglement may seem incompatible with long-interrogation-time clocks.
-The problem can be understood pictorially from Fig. 1(c): The more squeezed an initial state in the $J_z$ direction, the larger the uncertainty around the equator ($J_x$-$J_y$ plane).
-Due to the curvature of the Bloch sphere, as the unknown-phase $\phi$ grows larger, the uncertainty in $J_x$ and $J_y$ mixes into the $J_z$ projection, eventually rendering the state noisier than an unsqueezed one for population difference measurements.
-This effect has generated scepticism ~\cite{Andre:2004,Leroux:2017,Braverman:2018} questioning whether quantum entanglement can actually improve the absolute stability of atomic clocks.
-A recent careful analysis~\cite{Schulte2:2020}, which takes into account all relevant sources of instability (Dick effect, local oscillator coherence and quantum projection noise), finds that in a standard single-ensemble Ramsey clock, there could in fact be room for an absolute performance enhancement due to spin squeezing for systems with smaller atom numbers - including those utilized in current optical clocks.
+The problem can be understood pictorially from Fig. 1(c): The more squeezed an initial state in the $J_z$ direction, the larger the anti-squeezing around the equator ($J_x$-$J_y$ plane).
+Due to the curvature of the Bloch sphere, as the unknown phase $\phi$ grows larger, the anti-squeezed noise in $J_x$ and $J_y$ couples into the $J_z$ projection, eventually rendering the state noisier than an unsqueezed one for population-difference measurements.
+This effect generated scepticism~\cite{Andre:2004,Leroux:2017,Braverman:2018}, questioning whether quantum entanglement can actually improve the absolute stability of atomic clocks.
+A recent careful analysis~\cite{Schulte2:2020}, which takes into account all relevant sources of instability (Dick effect, finite LO coherence and quantum projection noise), finds that in a standard single-ensemble Ramsey clock, there could in fact be room for an absolute performance enhancement due to spin squeezing for existing systems where atom numbers are on the smaller side.

-There are demonstrated measurement methods, which are not considered in the previously described analyses, that could alleviate the adverse effects of the laser coherence time.
-Hence, the prospect of a useful quantum-enhanced atomic clock is more optimistic than the above analyses suggest.
-The first possibility is the use of adaptive measurements~\cite{Borregaard:2013}, where a weak measurement on the spin state~\cite{Vanderbruggen:2013} gives information that can be used to roughly align the state with $J_z=0$ before a final strong measurement~\cite{Cox:2016}.
-The second possibility is the use of auxiliary atomic clock ensembles~\cite{Borregaard2:2013} to first measure the relative phase at the SNL (or to continuously track it~\cite{Kohlhaas:2015}), and then to follow up with an adaptive measurement on the spin-squeezed ensemble.
-Yet a third possibility could be the use of planar-squeezed states~\cite{Colangelo:2017}, which are designed to eliminate the complications arising due to the curvature of the Bloch sphere.